 Toormore, West of Schull town, is a scenic area.
-It is a townland on the road from Schull to points West such as Goleen/Crookhaven/Barleycove.
+It’s a townland on the road from Schull to points West such as Goleen/Crookhaven/Barleycove.
 Unfortunately, the name ‘Toormore’ is now infamous because it was there that in 1996 that the violent murder took place of French citizen Sophie Tuscan du Plantier.

-While that was some 25 years ago, there has been a sudden international resurgence of interest in the crime now, in Summer 2021, because of the release of two documentaries on competing media platforms; namely Jim Sheridan’s “Murder At The Cottage: the search for justice for Sophie” on NowTV.com, and Netflix’s “Sophie: A Murder in West Cork”.
+While that was 25 years ago, there has been a sudden international resurgence of interest in the crime now, in Summer 2021, because of the release of two documentaries on competing media platforms; namely Jim Sheridan’s “Murder At The Cottage: the search for justice for Sophie” on NowTV.com, and Netflix’s “Sophie: A Murder in West Cork”.

 “Traditional 2 bed farmhouse with outbuildings on c.
 5 acre elevated mature plot.
 Offering enormous further potential the property requires some renovation and modernisation.
 Enjoying spectacular panoramic views to the Fastnet Rock the property is c.
 1 mile north of Toormore on the scenic Mizen Head peninsula.”

 It has a poor BER (Building Energy Rating) of G, which would be typical for an older property.
 (A modern hpuse might boast an A2 rating).